Living Trust Planning

 Always keep in mind that a WILL does NOT necessarily prevent Probate.
 With a Living Trust, you can:

 - Save your loved ones thousands of dollars paid to probate and tax attorneys, and CPAs

 - Save time and distribute assets to family members and friends as soon as possible

 - Distribute cash to family members to assist with college and other monetary needs

 - Appoint who will take care of your minor children

 Have a Trust already?

 Another important factor to consider is if any of the below events occurred within the last year.
-It’s highly recommended to have your Trust reviewed annually.
-In this way you are guaranteeing that all your assets are included and protected through the generations.
+We recommended to have your Trust reviewed annually.
+In this way, all your assets are guaranteed to be included and protected through the generations.

 - Had a child or grandchildren?